How to perform a Git clean up of branches and commits example

 Git rebase vs merge

-If anyone wonders why I performed four rebases instead of just merging the develop and feature branches into the master before I deleted them, I don’t have a good response other than to quote Donald Trump and say “merges are for losers.”
+If anyone wonders why I performed four rebases rather than just merge the develop and feature branches into the master before I deleted them, I don’t have a good response other than to invoke Donald Trump and say, “Merges are for losers.”

-But yes, merging would have been easier and would have been a simpler way to arrive at this point in the Git clean up.
-But I doubt you’ll ever see another Git tutorial that does four rebases in a row, which is a reason in itself to do it.
+Yes, merging would have been a simpler way to arrive at this point in the Git clean up.
+But I doubt you’ll ever see another Git tutorial that does four rebases in a row — which is a reason in itself to do it.

 One last Git squash rebase